 - Snowshoeing and cross-country skiing.
-Winter transforms Oneida County into a cross-country skiing and snowshoeing paradise.
-There are dozens of designated recreational trails, but you can also head off on your own in the Northern Highland-American Legion State Forest or Oneida County Forest.
+Winter transforms Oneida County into a snow-covered paradise for cross-country skiers and snowshoers.
+There are dozens of designated recreational trails, but you can also head off on your own in the vast Northern Highland-American Legion State Forest, which spans three counties in northern Wisconsin.

 - ATVing and UTVing.
 If you’re looking for a faster way to explore Oneida County’s trails, break out the four-wheeler.
 The Enterprise ATV Trail and the Lynne/Little Rice ATV Trail are two designated ATV/UTV routes in the county.